Matthew Caffyn: Preaching and alleged heresy

 The matter was agitated outside the assembly, and at length the Buckinghamshire and Northamptonshire churches demanded and re-demanded (1699) a further trial, and the assembly agreed to go into the case at Whitsuntide of 1700.
 They fulfilled this promise by appointing a committee of eight, including four of the complainants, to confer with Caffyn and draw up a healing resolution.
 The committee were unanimous in offering a declaration which evaded rather than determined the points in dispute; and the assembly recorded its satisfaction with Caffyn's defence.

-Just before the next assembly, Christopher Cooper of Ashford published a reply to 'The Moderate Trinitarian,' &c., 1699, by Daniel Allen, whose work seems to have inspired the mediating policy of the assembly's committee.
+Just before the next assembly, Christopher Cooper published a reply to 'The Moderate Trinitarian,' &c., 1699, by Daniel Allen, whose work seems to have inspired the mediating policy of the assembly's committee.
 Cooper charges Caffyn with unsoundness respecting Adam's fall, Christ's satisfaction, and the soul's immortality; he quotes a description of Caffyn's opinions as 'nothing but a fardel of Mahometanism, Arianism, Socinianism, and Quakerism.'
 At the same time he admits that Caffyn took pains to convert Socinians.
 He deplores the spread of Caffyn's errors 'in Kent, Sussex, and London, but especially in West Kent.'
-When the assembly met (1701) the Northamptonshire churches complained that Caffyn had not been properly tried.
+When an assembly met in 1701 the Northamptonshire churches complained that Caffyn had not been properly trained.
 The assembly, after debate, affirmed by a large majority that Caffyn's declaration, with his signature to 'the aforesaid expedient,' was sufficient and satisfactory.

-The minority seceded, and formed a new connexion under the name of the 'general association,' branding the majority as 'Caffinites.'
-But the two parties came together again in 1704; Wright died in 1703.
+The minority seceded, and formed a new connexion under the name of the 'General Association,' branding the majority as 'Caffinites.'
+But the two parties came together again in 1704; Joseph Wright died in 1703.
 This is the first deliberate and formal endorsement of latitudinarian opinions in the article of the Trinity by the collective authority of any tolerated section of English dissent.

 Later life and legacy

 Of Caffyn's career subsequently to 1701 there is no account.
 He had left Southwater for Broadbridge Heath, some two miles north of Horsham, in an outlying part of the parish of Sullington.
 Caffyn lived to a patriarchal age, dying in June 1714.
 He was buried in the churchyard at Itchingfield on 10 June.
 He was succeeded in the ministry by his eldest son, Matthew.

-For the future of the General Baptists, Antitrinitarianism, of one type or another, took possession of their congregations in the south of England.
-The New Connexion of General Baptists was formed, chiefly in the Midlands, by Dan Taylor in 1770; the older body arrived at Socinianism (in its modified English form) and became a small remnant.
+For the future of the General Baptists, Antitriniarian heresies took possession of the churches in the south of England.
+The New Connexion of General Baptists was formed, chiefly in the Midlands, by Dan Taylor in 1770, as an offshoot against these heresies, including many Baptist churches that protested the embraced liberalism of the General Assembly.
+The Assembly arrived at Socinianism (in its modified English form) and became a small remnant.
 Caffyn's own church at Horsham ceased to be Baptist, and was known as 'Free Christian' from 1879.